ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-swashplate-setup.rst

 blade pitch range is -2° to +12°.
 Fully aerobatic setups would use -12° to +12°.
 For initial tests and normal autonomous operation, the narrower range is recommended.
 See :ref:`traditional-helicopter-aerobatic-setup` for more information about aerobatic setup.

 Set :ref:`H_SV_MAN <H_SV_MAN>` to 2 to have swashplate move to maximum position.
-Adjust :ref:`H_COL_MAX <H_COL_MAX>` until blade pitch angle mesures the desired maximum collective blade pitch.
+Adjust :ref:`H_COL_MAX <H_COL_MAX>` until blade pitch angle measures the desired maximum collective blade pitch.

 Set :ref:`H_SV_MAN <H_SV_MAN>` to 4 to have swashplate move to minimum position.
 Adjust :ref:`H_COL_MIN <H_COL_MIN>` until blade pitch angle measures the desired minimum collective blade pitch.